 Providing a sense of security to the ordinary citizens and attending to their grievances is dependent on the establishment of a police force, which is efficient, honest and professional to the core.
 The fact that such a police force does not exist in India is attested to by the findings of the various commissions and committees, the complaints received by the human rights commissions, the stories reported by the press and the experiences of the common people on the streets.
 The need for police reforms is self evident and urgent.
+There are two directions in which the idea of police reforms must be pursued simultaneously.

-The reforms package must include the establishment of statutory institutional arrangements, which would ensure that the power of superintendence of the state government over the police force is limited to guarantee that police performance is in strict accordance with law.
-In other words, the police function to establish rule of law and not the rule of politics.
-This would require insulating them from outside illegitimate control and giving them functional autonomy.
-Once the police are given functional independence, they must be held accountable for the wrongs they do.
-The existing mechanisms of accountability must be strengthened and improved.
+One is to establish statutory institutional arrangements, which would ensure that the power of superintendence of the state government over the police force is limited to guarantee that police performance is in strict accordance with law.
+In other words, the police function to establish rule of law and not This would require insulating them from outside the rule of politics. illegitimate control and giving them functional autonomy.
+Once the police are given functional independence, they must be held accountable for the The existing mechanisms of accountability must be wrongs they do. strengthened and improved.
 In addition, new mechanisms, working independently to monitor the functioning of the police and to inquire into public complaints against the police, must be established.
-19
+The performance of the police as an organization and the behaviour of police personnel as individuals both need constant monitoring.